PatheticMustan/ProdigySourceBot/README.md

 2. Post an update on Twitter (optional).
 3. Upload the game.min.js to the Github.
     - First, check if the version has a file in ProdigySource.
-    - If so, fetch the latest file
+    - If so, fetch the latest file;
         - Beautify said file
         - Upload to Github
     - Post an embed with the version info AND source link in a super secret admin channel